 Not all organizations have distributed the web administrator’s responsibilities, and many are increasingly reliant on highly skilled professionals to maintain their websites and support internal web-based applications.

-According to the Robert Half 2020 Technology Salary Guide, the salary midpoint for a skilled web administrator in the United States is $84,750.
+Find the salary midpoint for a skilled web administrator in the United States in the Robert Half Salary Guide.

 What it takes to be a web administrator